blue-oil/blueoil/docs/dlk/optimization.rst

 Optimizer class
 ------------------
-Class ``converter.core.optimizer.Optimizer`` is the current implementation of the optimization passes.
+Class ``blueoil.converter.core.optimizer.Optimizer`` is the current implementation of the optimization passes.
 These passes are implemented as six methods in the class as the following.

-.. autoclass:: converter.core.optimizer.Optimizer
+.. autoclass:: blueoil.converter.core.optimizer.Optimizer
     :members:
     :noindex:
 ..    :undoc-members: